Communication, Journalism and Media Minor

 What Will I Learn?

-Students in the Communication/Journalism Minor:
+Students in the Communication, Journalism and Media Minor:

 - Develop basic journalistic, script writing and public relations writing skills